 2. Park hopping *IS* allowed but only after 1pm.
 And you must have a Park Hopper ticket.
 If you have a one-park-per-day ticket, you can only visit the park you chose when you made your reservation.

 6. The Disneyland mobile app is a must.
 With social distancing in place, the Disneyland app is more important than ever before.
 You scan your ticket, see a map, check attraction wait times, make dining reservations or mobile order food, pay for merchandise at select locations, and check PhotoPass images all within the app.
 IMPORTANT TIP: Be sure to bring a phone charger with you!
 I recommend a Fuel Rod, which you can swap at kiosks throughout the parks.

 7. Get familiar with mobile ordering for food.
 With only two sit down restaurants operating at each park right now, food options at Disneyland and Disney California Adventure are extremely limited.
 Mobile ordering through the Disneyland app is so easy and reduces your time waiting in lines!
 I suggest planning your meals a couple hours ahead of time, and avoid peak mealtime hours (noon and 5pm) if possible.
-And keep in mind, some places like Ronto Roasters – the only dining option inside Star Wars: Galaxy’s Edge at the moment – book up fast.
+And keep in mind, some places like Plaza Inn, with their popular fried chicken, book up fast.

 IMPORTANT TIP: The Starbucks locations (Market House at Disneyland, and Fidler, Fifer, and Practical Cafe at Disney California Adventure) are open but do NOT use mobile ordering.
 And the lines are very long in the morning.
 Plan accordingly!